51Degrees/documentation/src/concepts/pipeline.md

 As an alternative to configuring a **Pipeline** using a builder, configuration can be supplied from a file.
 Depending on the language features and conventions, this could be formatted as either JSON or XML.
 This allows the **Pipeline** to be configurable at runtime without recompiling the code.
-This is the default operation for @Webintegrations, but can be used for any other use-case as well.
+This is the default operation for @webintegrations, but can be used for any other use-case as well.
 For more on this, see the @buildfromfile section, and the [configure from file](@ref Examples_Configure_From_File) example.